garris/cssRegressionTestingWithBackstopJS/readme.md

 ```
 $ cd ~/path-to-myProjects/myCoolProject/node_modules/backstopjs/
-$ gulp genConfig
+$ npm run genConfig
 ```

 This will add files to your project root – setting up folders for BackstopJS screenshots `backstop_data` and generating a boilerplate configuration file `backstop.json` .

 ![](fig3.png)